Michigan Couple Claims They Captured A Ghost On Their Nanny Cam After Their Baby Turned Up With Scratches

-A Michigan couple say that they captured a ghost on their nanny cam, after being bedeviled by stomping, screaming, and other horrible noises, as well as their baby turning up with scratches on her face, Yahoo Lifestyle is reporting.
+A Michigan couple says that they captured a ghost on their nanny cam after being bedeviled by stomping, screaming, and other horrible noises, as well as their baby turning up with scratches on her face, Yahoo Lifestyle is reporting.

 Heather Brough, 25, and her fiancé, Josh Higgins, 30, recently moved into Higgins’ mother’s rental property in Highland, Michigan.
-Not long afterwards, they began hearing noises — stomping, laughing, what sounds like a man shouting.
+Not long afterward, they began hearing noises — stomping, laughing, what sounds like a man shouting.
 They even heard what sounded like screaming.

 And then their infant daughter, Lily, started turning up with “deep, purple” scratches across her face.

 The couple decided to install a so-called “nanny cam” — that is, a surveillance camera that monitors what’s going on in the baby’s room.
-Such cameras can be purchased for a few hundred bucks or less, and users can watch the feeds live on their computers and mobile devices.
+Such cameras can be purchased for a few hundred dollars or less, and users can watch the feeds live on their computers and mobile devices.

-What they captured shocked them to their cores: video footage supposedly shows a “spirit,” which they believe is male in form, approach Lily’s crib.
+What they captured shocked them to their cores — video footage supposedly shows a “spirit,” which they believe is male in form, approach Lily’s crib.
 Lily appears to stand up and take notice, and then the figure abruptly disappears.

 Brough is certain she’s captured a ghost or poltergeist, and it’s doing harm to her baby.